QuantEcon/lecture-julia.myst/lectures/tools_and_techniques/numerical_linear_algebra.md

 Here we can use `Tridiagonal` to exploit the structure of the problem.

-Consider a simple payoff vector $r$ associated with each state, and a discount rate $ρ$.
+Consider a simple payoff vector $r$ associated with each state, and a discount rate $rho$.
 Then we can solve for the expected present discounted value in a way similar to the discrete-time case.

 $$